khulnasoft-bot/github-actions-sandbox/docs/en/docs/deployment/docker.md

 2. Run Uvicorn and tell it to import the `app` object from `main` (instead of importing from `app.main`).

-Then adjust the Uvicorn command to use the new module `main` instead of `app.main` to import the FastAPI object `app`.
+Then adjust the Uvicorn command to use the new module `main` instead of `app.main` to import the ReadyAPI object `app`.

 ## Deployment Concepts